grig23/primetime.en/help/AccountIQ/dashboard.md

 ### Usage from shared account {#usage-from-shared-accounts}

-This gauge informs that what percent of the usage of all the subscriber accounts is from the shared accounts, in the defined segment in a time period.
+This gauge indicates what percent of the usage of all the subscriber accounts is from the shared accounts for the defined segment and time period.
 The gauge marks the ranges of usage (from shared accounts) on the scale of 0 to 100%.
 These ranges—named Low, Medium, High, and Abnormal—are based on the industry average.

 You can also see the Trend indicator, which depicts a dip or plunge in the usage from shared accounts as compared to the previous time frame.